KennyOliver/VividHues/README.md

 | Special Features | :star: |  | :star: |
 | <b>Total</b> | <b>5/8 + 2/8 = 7/8</b> | <b>5/8</b> | <b>5/8</b> |

 This is why you should choose VividHues.
-Soon, it will have
+Soon, it'll have more features than the leading competitors - in a smaller form factor.

 ---